IllDepence/JSONkeeper/README.md

     * subsequent `PUT` and `DELETE` requests are only executed when a `X-Access-Token` header with the same value is provided, otherwise a `403 FORBIDDEN` is returned

 #### List of documents for a given token
-Accessing `/<api_path>/userlist` will return a list of all hosted documents with a maching access token.
+Accessing `/<api_path>/userlist` will return a list of all hosted documents with a matching access token.
 This means

 * no access token → all unrestricted access documents
 * X-Access-Token → all documents created with this token